 Prepare Your Guests

-Make sure your guests are prepared for an outdoor wedding.
-Offer them water and fans if it is hot.
+Good backyard wedding planning means making sure your guests are comfortable.
+To be prepared for an outdoor wedding, have plenty of water on hand to offer them and fans if it is hot.
 A basket filled with useful items like sunscreen and insect repellent can make the day more comfortable for everyone.
 If high heeled shoes will sink into the ground in your yard, be sure to warn the ladies to wear flats.
 These little touches show your guests that you care and will help everyone focus on the joy of the day rather than on small annoyances.

 Manage Your Time and Resources

-Backyard wedding often involve a large amount of do it yourself tasks.
+Planning a backyard wedding often involves a large number of do-it-yourself tasks.
 Be sure not to overwhelm yourself.
 Enlist friends and family to help and hire a professional here and there to take some of the stress off.
 For the big day itself, try to make sure that your job as a couple is simply to say your vows, take pictures and enjoy yourselves.

 A backyard wedding can be a beautiful and elegant affair.
 Make sure your wedding matches your style as a couple and makes you happy.
 Everything else is just details.

 Read This Next: Tips for Throwing a Wedding in Your Backyard